 - Use biodegradable cat litter.

 As for disposing of pet waste, there are no easy answers.
 Even biodegradable cat litters and bags will take a long time to break down in landfill conditions because there is not sufficient oxygen exposure.
 Some people advocate flushing pet waste, but this uses a lot of water and concerns have been expressed about the potential spread of zoonotic diseases.
 Others recommend using biodegradable cat litter and composting pet waste, which is probably the most environmentally friendly solution.
+However, pet waste must be composted using the right techniques to destroy pathogens and parasites.
+Otherwise it can be a health risk, particularly when used in food gardens or areas where children play.

 - Banks, P., & Bryant, J. (2007).
 “Four-Legged Friend or Foe?
 Dog Walking Displaces Native Birds.”
 Biology Letters, 3: 611-613.